lookit/lookit-api/docs/source/frames.md

 ### Overview

-You may find you have a need for some experimental component is not included in Experimenter already.
+You may find you have a need for some experimental component is not included in Lookit already.
 The goal of this section is to walk through extending the base functionality with your own code.

-We use the term 'frame' to describe the combination of JavaScript file and Handlebars HTML template that compose a **block** of an experiment.
+We use the term 'frame' to describe the combination of JavaScript file and Handlebars HTML template that compose a **block** of an experiment (see "Building your experiment").

 Experimenter is composed of three main modules: